lpryszcz/htseq/doc/install.rst

 To test the installation, change to another director than the build directory, start Python (by typing ``python`` or ``python2.7``) and then try whether typing ``import HTSeq`` causes an error meesage.

+Remember that Python can only import from your ``PYTHONPATH`` list of folders and from direct subfolders of the current working directory: if you have a folder called ``HTSeq`` in the current directory, your import will likely fail: move somewhere else.

 Installation on MacOS X
 =======================